 With thought and planning, businesses can create electronic data life cycle policies that will eliminate potential liability associated with either saving too much or too little of the company's data; or more important, of losing control of what is there.
 An electronic data life cycle policy can be built around several basic principles.

-1. Identify The Objectives of the Enterprise.
 First, it is critical that each company self-consciously devise "Objectives" in maintaining its electronic records.
 This function has become more important now than ever, as it is easier to treat all records the same--just save everything, and let everything go unprotected on the "network."
 But depending on the business, different types of records have vastly different degrees of importance.
 Universities treat their academic records as sacrosanct, whereas payments for lawn care might be much lower on the scale.
 Companies hired to keep track of individuals crossing national borders might have strict record keeping priorities and objectives for certain databases, but not others, such as their own payroll.
 Health and insurance records are treated one way, and payment for staples and copy services another.
 Information categories are not the same.
 Importance and function vary by orders of magnitude in any enterprise.

 Accordingly, the first job is to prioritize.
 What is critical for the business?
 Devise information life cycle management with such critical records in mind.

-2. Minimalism.
 Next, data should be discarded unless there is a good business and/or legal reason to retain it.
 Implementation of this principle requires that a company, once again, take a hard look both at the types of data it collects and the regulatory constraints relating to that data.
 Data should also be preserved if it is potentially relevant to any ongoing or foreseeable litigation, now known as the Zubulake standard.
 The overall goal is to comply with law and to achieve business objectives, but not to save data that is not required by law or for business purposes.
 And given the fact the digital files can be copied ad infinitum onto different media, unless one controls access to data during the time it is stored by a business, one loses control over the ability to discard information.
 Maintaining such control is no easy task.
 Achieving it puts one on the cutting edge of business process.

-3. Training and Simplicity of Procedure.
 Of course, for everyone, a data life cycle policy must be simple and easy to implement.
 As with all things corporate, there is a strong tendency for policy initiatives to become increasingly intricate to the point of dysfunction (only interpretable by those with graduate degrees in operations research).
 Once the policy becomes too complex, it is virtually guaranteed that employees will simply ignore it.

 For example, during the beginning of the Internet boom, the National Security Agency created complex internal rules for the transfer of sensitive data from one NSA employee to another.
 Rather than comply with the rules governing NSA's secured systems, employees discovered it was easier to simply send data to each other, around the NSA systems and through Internet as email, thus defeating the policy.
 Therefore, any policy should strive for simplicity by establishing a limited number of broad subject matter categories and functions.
 While simplicity might result in some over-inclusion of data retained, it nevertheless increases the chances employees will actually comply with the policy.

-4. Adequacy of Infrastructure.
 There must be adequate hardware and software to accomplish the task, once objectives and policy are identified.
 It is, indeed, often astounding how "out-of-scale" a company's infrastructure is to accomplish appropriate data management.
 Here, as elsewhere, teamwork between higher management and IS workers is critical.
 Hardware is seldom the problem.
 The problem is the software and human systems infrastructure relating to information security; access control; authenticity; retrievability and auditability.

-5. Information Security.
 Perhaps no practice can enhance Data Life Cycle Management better than appropriate "information security" procedures.
 A primer on information security is beyond the scope of this article.
 But how else can one ensure that shared records are not improperly accessed or edited?
 How else a company keep its valuable information from being stolen, for example, and sold to spammers?
 Given that such a theft incident may now trigger notice obligations, and perhaps liability, information security reigns supreme.
 It is fundamental to protecting the assets of the enterprise.
 It is fundamental to Data Life Cycle Management.

-6. Authenticity of One's Own Records.
 Give thought to how one might prove the authenticity of one's own records if they are ever challenged in court, an administrative proceeding, or an audit.
 This implicates the need for proactive procedures.
 Authenticity, which has been stretched to the breaking point by the new information paradigm, should no longer be taken for granted.

-7. Retrievability.
 One of the major problems with electronic record keeping is that when a request for information does come--for example in discovery in litigation--it can be a six to seven figure chore just finding the data that formerly could easily be retrieved from a set of file cabinets.
 Hence one of the hallmarks of the metamorphosis from a document/ record/ file keeping culture to a culture of data multiplying on a shared networked, edited by many and stored on scalable media.

 Accordingly, far more advance planning is now required to ensure future retrievability of data.
 Law firms, strange to say, are in the vanguard of businesses in this respect.
 Their handling of huge numbers of different types of electronic files for many different customers has led to databases that facilitate filing by subject matter, with automatic indexing, and easy retrievability.
 This "subject matter centered" database control of data has yet to make it into the mainstream of businesses' data storage.